freebeiro/project-x/DEVELOPMENT_GUIDELINES.md

 ## Critical Development Rules

-The following rules are to be strictly followed without exception:
+The following rules are to be strictly followed without exception, as defined in the Critical Rules section of `.cursorrules`:

 1. **Avoid Code Duplication at All Costs**:
    - Before implementing new logic, thoroughly check if similar functionality already exists